RaphielGang/Telegram-Paperplane/README.md

 If you found any bugs or you wanna suggest some features then contact [My support group](https://t.me/userbot_support).

--This Readme might go out-of-date at any point, as I push notifications for all updates to my [support channel](https://t.me/maestro_userbot_channel).
+- This Readme might go out-of-date at any point, as I push notifications for all updates to my [support channel](https://t.me/maestro_userbot_channel).
 I recommend subscribing to the channel, for timely updates and fixes.

 ### Before you start:
 Get your api-id(API_KEY in my code), API_HASH from my.telegram.org.<br/><br>